Shopify/polaris/polaris.shopify.com/content/foundations/design/typography/index.md

 ### 1. Make it scannable

-Align long-form text to match the direction of the language it's written in.
-For most languages, that means the majority of text should be left-aligned.
+Place related text closer together to create visual groupings.

-### 2. Adjust text based on screen size
+### 2. Adjust text based on device size and distance from the merchant

-Large headings may need to become smaller and important body text may need to be larger on smaller screens.
+Because small screens are often at an arms distance, we can decrease the size of larger headings and increase the size of important body text.

 ### 3. Create visual hierarchy